 NOTE: Under Section 11 of the Companies Act 2006, Guarantors are required to complete a Statement of Guarantee.
 The signed Statement of Guarantee outlines the conditions and the consent by which the guarantors must pay their guarantees.

-As explained earlier, Guarantee Companies are primarily incorporated firms without any share capital.
+As explained earlier, Company Limited by Guarantee are primarily incorporated firms without any share capital.
 This form of business is ideal for charitable organisations that require corporate status.
 Without the input of share capital these companies usually rely on outside sources for funds.
 Welfare, social and non-profit organisations with small capital needs that can be met by membership subscription, donations or government grants are the most common users of this type of incorporation.
-Some characteristics of a Guarantee Company are:

 The biggest attraction of Guarantee Companies is their limited liability.
 If the Guarantee Company is ever involved in a business transition that does not succed, Guarantors have legal protection to shield themselves and their personal finances from and liabilities that may result.If the Guarantee Company dissolves, then Guarantors will only be responsible for a nominal sum of money;which they had agreed upon at the time of incorporation of the company.In some cases, it can be as little as £1.